tjknoth/cse130-web/grades.md

 ### Homework Assignments (45%)

-There will be *six* programming assignments, assigned every one or two weeks.
+- There will be *six* programming assignments, assigned every one or two weeks.
-Instructions on turning them in will be posted with each assignment.
+- Links to assignments will be posted on the [assignments page](assignments.html).

-**Partners**
+- You will submit assignments via Gradescope.
 - You can work on the assignment *either alone or in groups of two*.
-- *Every student* has to turn in their solution, even if their solution is identical to their partner's.
+- If you are working with a partner and submitting the same code, please *submit as a group* (otherwise identical code might be flagged as plagiarism).

 <!--
 - If you have a good reason to work with a specific student rather than a randomly assigned partner,